 - OPR Dates: Baptisms 1712-1854, Marriages 1715-1854, Burials 1722-69, 1783-1803.

-- The transcription of the section for Birnie from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Birnie from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.